mark-me/mark-me.github.io/_pages/tutorials/mds/mds.md

 ## Let's be stubborn

-Now, let's see if the metric MDS solution would be worse in this case.
+Now, let's see if the metric MDS solution would be worse in this mixed measurement level case.
 For this we first create a metric MDS solution with the _cmdscale_ function:
 ```r
 mds_metric <- cmdscale(dist_gower)
 ```